Command Line Interface¶

 Options

-Sets the <key> in the local configuration for sorting profiles.
-Note that after setting the <key> it will be used for sorting which is considered in pending and index tags!
+Sets the sort key in the local configuration as ‘format.sort_profiles_by’ that will be used for sorting both pending and index profiles.

 Shows history of versions and associated profiles.

-Shows the history of the wrapped version control system and all the associated profiles starting from the <hash> point, outputing the information about number of profiles, about descriptions ofconcrete minor versions, their parents, parents etc.
+Shows the history of the wrapped version control system and all the associated profiles starting from the <hash> point, outputting the information about number of profiles, about descriptions of concrete minor versions, their parents, parents etc.

 In no <hash> is given, then HEAD of the version control system is used as a starting point.